 If the question is related to the audit duration itself, that depends upon the size and complexity of the organization, and is fundamentally ruled by ISO 27006, which tells us the duration depending upon the number of people in scope.

 JD: Well, that's great stuff.
-Willie, thank you very much.
+Willy, thank you very much.

 To carry on this conversation, contact Willibert at [email protected]